fatemehhaji/instruction-generation-and-tuning/README.md

 ### Out-of-Sample Instructions and Comparisons
 We generated 10 completely out-of-sample instructions to test the models' generalization ability.
 These instructions were unrelated to the original training data.
+The responses are in the `results/responses.json` file.

 - **Original Pre-trained Model**: Showed strong generalization, providing contextually relevant responses for most instructions.
-- **Mistral-7B-Instruct-Sentiment-Tuned**: While able to handle some of the out-of-sample instructions well, responses were sometimes overly influenced by fine-tuning.
+- **Mistral-7B-Instruct-Sentiment-Tuned**: While able to handle some of the out-of-sample instructions well, responses were sometimes influenced by fine-tuning.
 - **Mistral-7B-Sentiment-Tuned**: Exhibited noticeable degradation in generalization, producing more specific responses that often failed to appropriately address the instruction.

 ### Further Steps